-Strategic Aim 1: To optimise the opportunities for local people - including the most vulnerable people and those from deprived areas - to develop and improve their skills and obtain local jobs
+Strategic Aim 1: To optimise the opportunities for local people - including the most vulnerable people and those from deprived areas - to obtain local jobs

-The Economic Development and Enterprise Block of the Dudley Local Area Agreement for 2007-2010 identifies two key outcomes - 1.
+The Economic Development and Enterprise Block of the Dudley Local Area Agreement identifies two key outcomes - 1.
 To increase employment levels and 2.
 To increase skills levels and sets performance targets for the next 3 years to deliver these outcomes.
 The following action plan shows in practical terms what actions will be undertaken to achieve this strategic aim and the outcomes of the LAA.
 In particular, the LAA and the economic strategy place emphasis on initiatives that will assist residents who experience disadvantage to receive high quality training and to equip them with the appropriate skills that meet the needs of local employers.
 It also seeks to directly link those residents to employment opportunities both in existing companies and new inward investing businesses in order to reduce unemployment in the Borough.

-The Strategy recognises the importance of linkages with Future Skills Dudley, local colleges and the Directorate of Adult, Community and Housing Services to deliver this strategic aim as well as the contributions from the Directorate of Children's Services, schools, colleges, higher education institutions and other partner agencies in raising young people's aspirations and preparing for the workforce of the future.
+The Strategy recognises the importance of linkages with Future Skills Dudley, Dudley Learning Partnership and the Directorate of Adult, Community and Housing Services and also the Directorate of Children's Services, schools, colleges, higher education institutions and other providers in raising young people's aspirations and preparing for the workforce of the future.